What They Said is a regular series on the quotes Korea is talking about.

 — Won Il-hee, spokesperson for the People Power Party, December 17, 2021.

-So far family scandals and gossip have eclipsed the serious issues that should be being discussed in the under 80 days before the presidential election, which will be held on March 9, 2022.
+So far family scandals and gossip have eclipsed the serious issues that should be discussed in the fewer than 80 days remaining before the presidential election, which will be held on March 9, 2022.